benblack769/benblack769.github.io/posts/rants/pipeline-processing.md

 With a commitment to focus on these concrete system/runtime problems, rather than abstract software design principles, the design fell into place quickly.

 1. This would be a microframework that fully controls how and when processes are spawned, errors are handled, and messages are passed.
 Users will only have access to a fixed set of configuration to change semantic behavior.
 This decision goes against many of my closely held software design principles, but it seemed like the only way to make sure every one of those failure cases were handled.
 2. The core microframework would only support a single very simple concept: linear async message passing between workers.
 All other features and functionality would be built on top, either in the form of coding patterns, or in the form of wrappers with a higher level interface with more features.
-This decision to only support linear message passing rather than general directed graphs like some competitor systems was mostly to make backpressure (the killer feature of any low-latency pipeline processing system) easier to implement and analyze.
+This decision to only support linear message passing rather than general directed graphs like some competitor systems (i.e. dagster) was mostly to make backpressure---the killer feature of any low-latency pipeline processing system---easier to implement and analyze.
 3. Default parameters would be set to maximize stability and accuracy over performance, allowing users to opt-into performance gains only when necessary.

 ### Sketching out the API: